franklinben23/Active-record-Rails/README.md

 -rails generate model Post(title: string :posts string) -rails generate model Comment(commenter: string content: string)
 ```
-* We have run the migration command to create the actual table in the database
+* We run the migration command to create the actual table in the database
 rails `db:migrate`.
 * We used the rails console to insert and update the database.
 * We created instances of the *user*, *post*, and *comment* objects to manipulate the data in the database.